Apple butter: Food-borne disease

 Apple butter is at low risk for spreading food-borne disease.
 The way that apple butter is packaged is very similar to that of jams.
 Apple butter is stored in glass jars, which allow light to enter the container therefore their shelf-life is less than that of food canned in steel cans.
 The preservation technique used to preserve apple butter is called canning.
 Canning is a process where pre-packaged food is exposed to moist heat of at least 121 °C for a certain amount of time in order to kill microorganisms that cause spoilage and disease.
-Although apple butter is at low risk for food-borne disease if canned improperly, especially when being made at home, the product may grow dangerous microorganisms.
+Although apple butter is at low risk for food-borne disease, if canned improperly, especially when being made at home, the product may grow dangerous microorganisms.
 If the apple butter is improperly canned, Clostridium botulinum can survive and multiply in the jar.
 This germ produces a toxin that can seriously harm an individual or in some cases even cause death.
 Makers of apple butter need to verify that the jars are properly sealed and that the heat treatment is used on the jars of apple butter for a sufficient amount of time in order to kill all microorganisms and prevent the product from contamination through the air of the outside environment.
 Once the jar is unsealed, the product must be refrigerated to slow down or inhibit the growth of microorganisms that cause spoilage.

 Uses

 Apple butter and apple sauce also have different uses.
-Popular ways of using apple butter include as a condiment or a spread for pastries and pie fillings, it is a very popular spread for pancakes in the low countries.
+Popular ways of using apple butter include as a condiment or a spread for pastries and pie fillings.
+It is also a very popular spread for pancakes in the low countries.
 It can also be used as a healthier alternative for oil, shortening, or butter.
 Some people also enjoy using it to marinate meat, or pairing it with cooked meat and cheeses such as cheddar, brie or chevre.
 Apple sauce, in contrast, is usually served on its own or as a side dish for a variety of dishes.